Einstein metrics on homogeneous spaces $H\times H/\Delta K$: Introduction

 which leaded us to explore for non-diagonal Einstein metrics.

 As well known, the non-diagonal case requires heavy computations for the Ricci curvature (cf.\ the proof of Proposition \ref{ri}).
-Nevertheless, we obtain a complete classification of $G$-invariant Einstein metrics on $M=G/\Delta K$ in the case when $H/K$ is an irreducible symmetric space such that $\kil_\kg=a\kil_\hg|_\kg$ (see \S\ref{HHKsym-sec}).
+Nevertheless, we obtain a complete classification of $G$-invariant Einstein metrics on $M=G/\Delta K$ in the case when $H/K$ is an irreducible symmetric space with $K$ simple (see \S\ref{HHKsym-sec}).
 Moreover, we found a non-diagonal metric on $M=G/\Delta K$ which is Einstein for any irreducible symmetric space $H/K$.